 Parks, Recreation, and Open Spaces The plan area includes Independence Park, American Legion Memorial Stadium, and Colonial Park, all offering passive or active recreational opportunities for area residents.
-The area surrounding Independence Park provides an opportunity for new and additional housing opportunities, oriented to take advantage of the park and its amenities.
 The developing Little Sugar Creek Greenway and the planned Briar Creek Greenway present additional open space, and the opportunity for future connections from the neighborhood to them, and from one to the other through the neighborhood.